DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 Partnerships are agreements between schools, lead providers, and delivery partners to deliver training to early career teachers (ECTs) and mentors for a given cohort.

+## Partnerships process overview

+1. Cohort opens for registrations.
+2. Schools register ECT and mentors, choosing the programme type (provider-led or school-led) for each participant rather than making a schoolwide choice.
+3. Lead providers find schools they want to partner with using `GET /schools` API endpoint.
+4. Lead providers create partnerships via the `POST /partnerships` endpoint.
+5. Other lead providers may also create partnerships with the same school in the same cohort.

 ## Understanding partnerships in the API

 The API allows lead providers to confirm, view, and update these agreements so that participants are correctly assigned to training.